Features

 Motor

 Bowflex remains secretive about its treadmill motor ratings.
 We also saw motor ratings disappear from the webpage of its sister brand, Horizon.
 Some third-party listings for the T9 state the motor power as 3.5 HP.
-Even if this is wrong, I expect the T9 to perform like other 3.5 HP motors, meaning it can handle walking, running, and most things a household throws at it.
+Even if this is wrong, the T9 performs like other 3.5 HP motors, meaning it handles a decent amount of daily walking and running.

 One of my biggest complaints about the Treadmill 22 was the slow incline and speed adjustments.
 Johnson Health Tech has given Bowflex the Horizon treatment with Quick Response Technology.
-I expect the T9 to have the same performance as the Horizon 7.8 AT, which bested almost every other treadmill’s speed and incline adjustment rate.
+Now, the T9 is fast and quiet.

 Running Surface